-The rest of this section documents inequalities in the three types of parental transfers we are interested in (time investments, educational investments, and cash transfers), as well as subsequent outcomes (skill and lifetime income).
-Throughout the paper we use low, medium, and high to describe education groups - these correspond to having only compulsory levels of education, having some post-compulsory education and having at least some college education, respectively.6 In the US context, this would correspond roughly to high school dropout, high school graduate, and some college.
+The rest of this section documents inequalities in parental transfers (time investments, educational investments, and cash transfers) and subsequent outcomes (skill and lifetime income).
+Throughout the paper we use low, medium, and high to describe education groups - these correspond to having only compulsory levels of education, having some post-compulsory education and having at least some college education, respectively.5 In the US context, this would correspond roughly to high school dropout, high school graduate, and some college.